 The jail intake process includes the following steps:

 - You will be placed in a holding cell.
 When the jail is busy, it will take a while to get processed.

-- The first thing you will have to to is you will answer a number of questions, such as what is your legal name, home address, birth date and an emergency contact person.
+- The first thing you will have to is you will answer a number of questions, such as what your legal name is, home address, birth date and an emergency contact person.

 - You will also be asked about your medical and psychological history.

 - You will be given an inmate ID number.

 - You will get fingerprinted.

 - You will get your mugshot taken.